amazr/typelang/docs/types.md

 larger values if need be (similar to vec).

-Another type parent is `range`.
+Another type parent is range.
 Note we do not use the `is` keyword.
 ```
-type Byte range 0 ..
-255`
+type Byte is 1 ..
+256`
 ```
 In the above example `Byte` is a numeric with the given range.
 We can range over types with sequential values like chars or enums.
 If we read this Byte type we know for sure the range of it's possible values, and can write less guard code.